jakehedlund/yasc/README.md

 1. Add the yasc DLL to your toolbox.
 1. Drag a YascControl onto your form.
 1. Add buttons and event handlers as necessary.
+1. Set YascControl.CamType to the correct camera type.
 1. Set streaming source index or URI.
 1. Call StartPreview().
 1. The included example app (YascTestApp.sln) demonstrates nearly all the features and can function as a basic streaming/recording app.